coditory/gradle-webjar-plugin/readme.md

 It maps typical java to npm tasks (build, test, clean, etc).
 The build result is packed into a jar file so it can be imported as a dependency by a java project.

 This plugin builds frontend submodules.
 It can be also used to build a [webjar libraries](#building-webjar-library).
+See [sample usage](https://github.com/coditory/gradle-webjar-plugin-sample).

 ## Enabling the plugin